thyscall/toca-trainings/README.md

 - Body, nav, main, header, footer on every page
 - Links between pages in header on every page
 - Text on each page
-- Placeholder for 3rd party service calls on about page for Google Maps
+- 3rd party service calls on about page for Premier League Standings API
-- One or more images included on home and about pages
+- Images included on home and about pages
-- Login placeholder and username display on login page
+- Login and username display on login page
-- WebSocket data placeholder on myaccount page showing player performance history and assessment

-### Startup CSS Assignment Completion
+### CSS
-- Simon CSS deployed to production environment
-- Properly styled CSS header, footer, and main content body
+- Properly styled CSS navigation elements, header, footer, and main content body
-- This criterion is linked to a Learning OutcomeProperly styled CSS navigation elements
 - Responsive window resizing
-- Properly styled CSS application elements
-- Properly styled CSS application text content
-- Properly styled CSS application images
+- Properly styled CSS application elements, text content, and images

-### Startup React Assignment Completion
+### React
-- Simon React deployed to production environment
-- Git commits demonstrate ownership
 - Bundled using Vite
 - Multiple react components that implement or mock all app functionality
   1. Login component to mock service authentication